 We can pick it up from there.

 Avery Wright: It was definitely a shock.
 I almost didn’t believe it at first.
-I’m a competitive swimmer and athlete; I’d never really been hurt or sick in my entire life.
+I’m a competitive athlete; I’d never really been hurt or sick in my entire life.
 I didn’t even know what scoliosis was.

 Michelle Wright (Avery's mother): It was a lot of information to take in all at once, and it was difficult to understand how this wasn’t identified before.
 We soon saw a surgeon and he said that Avery’s spine curvature was too severe to be corrected with a brace.
 She would require surgery.
 We were completely caught off guard.
 As you can imagine, it was fairly overwhelming to go from Avery being completely healthy to having conversations about having her spine fused.

 According to the Scoliosis Research Society, AIS is by far the most common form of scoliosis, affecting children between ages 10 to 18; it’s found in as many as four in 100 adolescents.
 The cause of AIS is unknown.
 It can happen to any child.